Fuero: Fueros in the High and Late Middle Ages

-In 1234 when the first foreign king, the French Theobald I of Champagne arrived in the area, he did not know Navarrese common law.
-He appointed a commission to write the laws; this was the first written fuero.
+The Fueros de Sobrarbe first appear mentioned in the context of the ascension of the House of Champagne to the Navarrese throne.
+In 1234, when Theobald I of Champagne inherited the Navarrese throne from his uncle Sancho VII of Navarre, he was pressured by burgers and nobility alike to swear he would abide his decisions by customary law and honour their customary rights and privileges.
+As a result, Theobald I appointed a commission to codify said laws; this resulted in the first written general fuero, the Fuero General de Navarra, enacted in 1238 and which drew its legal foundation from the fabled Fueros of Sobrarbe to justify the king's authority being subjected to the Fuero.

 The accession of French lineages to the throne of Navarre brought a relationship between the king and the kingdom that was alien to the Basques.
 The resulting disagreements were a major factor in the 13th-century uprisings and clashes between different factions and communities, e.g. the borough wars of Pamplona.
 The loyalty of the Basques (the Navarri) to the king was conditioned on his upholding the traditions and customs of the kingdom, which were based on oral laws.